jimenezrick/nng-haskell/README.md

-# nanomsg-haskell
+# nng-haskell

-This is a Haskell binding for the nanomsg library: <http://nanomsg.org/>.
+This is a Haskell binding for the NNG library: <http://nng.nanomsg.org/>.

+It's based on the nanomsg bindings: https://github.com/bgamari/nanomsg-haskell.

+This bindings make use of the "compatibility API" from NNG to emulate the same API nanomsg has.
+Thus at the moment it doesn't offer the full functionality of NNG, but it should be easy to extend over time as it's needed.

 There's support for [(evented)](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Concurrent.html#v:threadWaitRead) blocking send and recv, a non-blocking receive, and for all the socket types and the functions you need to wire them up and